Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

-where the parameters $t_j$ are fixed and $\zeta^2 = h_0^2/f_0$.
-(This rational variable is explained further in Corollary \ref{RIEMINVTS} below.)
-The functions $S_j$ and $R_j$ are polynomials of degree $j$ with coefficients in $\mathbb{Q}$.
-They are in fact Appell polynomials whose generators are inverse Bessel functions (see section \ref{AppellBessel}).

-The coefficients of these conservation laws depend explicitly on the valence coefficients, $t_j$; however, Theorem \ref{UNIVCONSLAW} shows that this hierarchy can be written in a more universal form, in terms of the generating functions for Appell polynomials, with the valence parameters entering in the initial data for these PDE.
-Indeed, the functions $(f_0, h_0)$ are the unique solutions of (\ref{SYSTEM}) for the initial data $\left(f_0(\xi = 0), h_0(\xi = 0)\right) = (\sum_{j=1}^J \frac{j}{2} t_j x^{j/2 - 1}, 0)$; this class of initial data corresponds to another universality class in the context of random matrix potentials that is discussed in Deift et al \cite{DKMVZ}.
-The connection to random matrix theory will be discussed further later in this introduction and in sections \ref{background} and \ref{evolvemeas}.
+The coefficients of the conservation laws we have previously discussed do depend explicitly on the valence coefficients, $t_j$; however, Theorem \ref{UNIVCONSLAW} will show that this hierarchy can be written in a more universal form, in terms of the generating functions for Appell polynomials, with the valence parameters entering in the initial data for these PDE.

 We can now turn to the precise statement of our main results.